ilent2/otslm/docs/Iter-Package.rst

 --------

 This is the base class for iterative methods.
-It is an abstract class and can not be directly instantiated.
+It is an abstract class and cannot be directly instantiated.
 To implement your own iterative method class, inherit from this class and implement the abstract methods/properties.